Zami77/wargamer_showcase/README.md

 # wargamer_showcase
-Web app for displaying wargaming models and the paints used for it.
+Web app for displaying wargaming Minis and the paints used for it.